MicrosoftDocs/visualstudio-docs/docs/ide/talk-to-us.md

 If the product came installed with a new computer or device, the hardware manufacturer provides technical support and assistance for this software.
 Contact the manufacturer directly for support.

 Microsoft support services are subject to then-current prices, terms, and conditions.
-Prices, terms, and conditions are subject to change without notice.
+Prices, terms, and conditions can change without notice.

 ## I want to get involved in the developer community

-If you want to share your questions and answers with other developers, you can use the [Visual Studio Developer Community](https://developercommunity.visualstudio.com) site, the [MSDN forums](http://social.msdn.microsoft.com/Forums/home), or [StackOverflow](http://stackoverflow.com/).
+If you want to share your questions and answers with other developers, use the [Visual Studio Developer Community](https://developercommunity.visualstudio.com) site, the [MSDN forums](http://social.msdn.microsoft.com/Forums/home), or [StackOverflow](http://stackoverflow.com/).
 You can also view code from other developers and share your own examples on the [Developer code samples](http://code.msdn.microsoft.com/) site.

 ## I want to help improve the Visual Studio documentation